 Which city are you planning to visit in Germany?

 The most common replies to these questions of mine are:

-For as long as I have been travelling the world I haven’t met many foreigners who have visited the city that is sort of like my hometown – Leipzig.
+For as long as I have been traveling the world I haven’t met many foreigners who have visited Leipzig, a city that is sort of like my hometown.
 One reason is that many foreigners have never even heard of Leipzig.
-And for those people who have heard of this lively city, most underestimate it.
-I really think it is worth putting the largest city of Saxonia (600 000 inhabitants) on your bucket list while travelling Germany.
+For those people who have heard of this lively city, most underestimate it.
+I really think it is worth putting the largest city of Saxonia (600 000 inhabitants) on your bucket list while traveling Germany.
 Most of my close friends live in Leipzig and I have literally spent half of my life there as I grew up about 45 minutes away from Leipzig.
 When it comes to shopping, leisure and partying most of the time we would go to Leipzig.
-That´s why I feel so connected to the city and why I know the cities hotspots which are off the beaten tracks quite well.
+That´s why I feel so connected to the city and why I know the cities hotspots, which are off the beaten tracks, quite well.

-I have listed the reasons why I love Leipzig so much:
+Here I listed the reasons why I love Leipzig so much:

 Besides “Alte Spinnerei” in Plagwitz, these are other really good examples of where art is hosted in an astonishingly impressive location: